 Finding the right clothes to make you feel comfortable, confident and at home (away from home) is easier than ever before.
 Today you can view literally thousands of options, compare prices and build a wardrobe without endless hours of shop hopping.

 Here’s my four-step plan for developing a knockout work-wear shopping list.
 Tomorrow, I’ll follow up with a real-world game plan for locating quality clothes that you love at prices you can afford.
 I’ll also share my top picks for that tote you’re after.

 You’re off to a great start already because you’ve got a specific budget in mind.
 That’s the crucial wardrobe-building step that most folks miss.
 Smart woman!

 In the age of excess, it’s easy to rail against restraint and go crazy with new purchases.
 But the best wardrobes are built deliberately and over time—one treasured selection after another.
-Just ask the 60-and-up ladies of Advanced Style who teach us that fashion is fleeting, but style is forever.

 Step 2: Seek Inspiration